tamirscherf/Rat_features_extraction/README.md

 Each frame that is being tagged is shown together with 5 frames before and 5 frames after in order to help the person who is tagging make the most accurate tag.
 For the same reason, the tagger supports changing the frame brightness.

+## Data Preparation

 **16 videos were sampled for the DB, 100 frames were tagged from each.
 Augmenting with a 64 factor gave a data set of 102400(16x100x64).**

+Each image was augmented with the next methods:

+Rotation by 90 degrees.
+X4

+Vertical Flip.
+X2

+Jitter image.
+X2

+Gaussian noise.
+X2

+Noise to tag: uniformly distributed noise to the image tag in order to make up on tagging inaccuracies.
+X2